Azure/PyRIT/doc/code/scenarios/rapid_response_harm_dataset_loading.md

 ### Components

 1. **Dataset Path Prefix** (default: <scenario_name>):
-   - Can be customized via the `seed_dataset_path` parameter in the scenario constructor
+   - Can be customized via the `seed_dataset_prefix` parameter in the scenario constructor
    - Helps organize datasets in memory when multiple scenario types are being used

 ### Custom Dataset Path Prefix